matrixss/GmSSL/doc/gmssl/sdfapi.md

 # SDF API

 The SDF API (GM/T 0018-2012) is the cryptographic API of C language for PCI-E cryptographic cards.
 Here we introduce the specific design of the SDF API and our implementation choices.

+## Key Container

 ## Device